-Most modern deep learning approaches provide explicit computation graphs for forward propagations and we call these models "explicit models".
+Most modern deep learning approaches provide explicit computation graphs for forward propagations 75 76 and we call these models "explicit models".
 Contrary to these models, recent researchers proposed some neural architecture with dynamic computation graphs and we call them "implicit models".
-A notable example of an implicit model is Neural ODEs [7], its architecture is encoded as a differential system and the implicit ODE solvers they used are equivalent to continuous ResNets that take infinitesimal steps.
-By representing the entire structure using differential systems, implicit models tap into the black box of traditional neural networks while offering increased flexibility and interpretability.
-Because of the flexibility and the interpretability of implicit models, the design of implicit models [15, 17] draws much attention these days.
-Many kinds of implicit models have been proposed, including optimization layers [11, 1], differentiable physics engines [38, 9], logical structure learning [48], differential programming [51, 41, 6, 25, 4, 3].

-Among the various implicit models, OptEqs [50] and its multi-branch version MOptEqs [26] stand out as they not only exhibit superior performance compared to other implicit models but also explicitly establish the relationship between their structure and a well-defined optimization problem.
-Therefore, exploring better equilibrium models is a promising direction to achieve more interpretable neural architectures.
-However, it is worth noting that while OptEqs and its variants have shown promising results, their performance is still not entirely satisfactory, particularly when compared to the deep explicit models.
-Recent work [47] adopts a DEQ layer as a middle module in deep declarative networks [17] and also utilizes kernel functions in its construction.
-The main difference between their model is that we use the Gaussian kernel function to construct the optimization problem for the equilibrium state z^ and our models can be used in any model as the feature extraction layer.
-Besides these models, other works [49, 40] also show the connection between their architectures and optimization problems, but their performance is also not satisfying.
+A 77 notable example of an implicit model is Neural ODEs [7], its architecture is encoded as a differential 78 system and the implicit ODE solvers they used are equivalent to continuous ResNets that take 79 infinitesimal steps.
+By representing the entire structure using differential systems, implicit models tap 80 into the black box of traditional neural networks while offering increased flexibility and interpretability.
+81 Because of the flexibility and the interpretability of implicit models, the design of implicit models [15, 17] draws much attention these days.
+Many kinds of implicit models have been proposed, including 83 optimization layers [11, 1], differentiable physics engines [37, 9], logical structure learning [47], 84 differential programming [49, 40, 6, 4, 3].
+85 establish the relationship between their structure and a well-defined optimization problem.
+Therefore, exploring better equilibrium models is a promising direction to achieve more interpretable neural 89 architectures.
+However, it is worth noting that while OptEqs and its variants have shown promising 90 results, their performance is still not entirely satisfactory, particularly when compared to the deep 91 explicit models.
+Recent work [46] who adopts a DEQ layer as a middle module in deep declarative 92 networks [17] and also utilizes kernel functions in its construction.
+The main differences between their 93 model is that we use gaussian kernel function to construct the optimization problem for the equilibrium state z\ and our models can be used in any models as the feature extraction layer.
+Besides these 95 models, other works [48, 39] also show the connection between their architectures and optimization 96 problems, but their performance are also not satisfying.